azyablov/crafting_srl_zabbix_template/README.md

 Filters are configured as per interest to check only mgmt and ethernet interfaces:

-![LLDP neighbiors filter][lldp_nei_filter]
+![LLDP neighbors filter][lldp_nei_filter]

-As easy to notice JSONpath of LLD macros are not corresponding to YANG model or JSON structure, because additional prepocessing were applied to flattern received JSON data, otherwise it's not possible to create items for nested dynamic entities, just because Zabbix expect list or array of items and additional preprocessing supposed to be done before JSON data can be used for LLD macro value assignment.
+As easy to notice JSONpath of LLD macros are not corresponding to YANG model or JSON structure, because additional preprocessing were applied to flatten received JSON data, otherwise it's not possible to create items for nested dynamic entities, just because Zabbix expect list or array of items and additional preprocessing supposed to be done before JSON data can be used for LLD macro value assignment.
 This task can be performed via JavaScript preprocessing.

 ![LLDP neighbors preprocessing JS][lldp_nei_preprocessing_js]